bahtiyartan/troia/docs/36Table.rst

 	STRINGVAR3 = STRINGVAR3 + TOCHAR(10) +T1_ACTIVEROW  + '-'+ T1_USERNAME;
 	STRINGVAR3 = STRINGVAR3 + ' ('+ SYS_STATUS + ')';

-SEQUENTIAL Variation of LOCATERECORD command is very similar to CRITERIA COLUMNS variation of LOOP command and scans table on java layer.
+SEQUENTIAL variation of LOCATERECORD command is very similar to CRITERIA COLUMNS variation of LOOP command and scans table on java layer.
 As an alternative to scanning table, command has an BINARYSEARCH variation which searches faster on as sorted table.
 BINARYSEARCH variation only works on sorted tables on given columns (ascending).
 Here is the syntax and a simple column example:

 ::